strubelab/alphafold/.github/README.md

     cd alphafold
     ```

-4. Load the `cuda` library
+4. Create a virtual environmnet to work on, and activate it.
+This step will take 15-30 minutes, so make sure you don't lose your connection to ibex:

     ```bash
-    module load alphafold cuda/11.2.2
-    ```

-5. Create a virtual environmnet to work on, and activate it.
-This step will take approximately 15 minutes, so make sure you don't lose your connection to ibex:

-    ```bash
     conda env create --prefix ./env --file environment.yml conda activate ./env
     ```

-6. Install the newly downloaded `alphafold` and `Executor` packages in your current environment:
+5. Install the newly downloaded `alphafold` and `Executor` packages in your current environment:

     ```bash
     pip install -e ../Executor
     pip install -e .
     ```

-7. Done!
+6. Done!
 The alphafold wrapper should be installed now.
 Check that you can access the `alphafold_wrapper` command by running **`alphafold_wrapper --help`**

     ```
     alphafold_wrapper --help